UNIT-Electronics-MX/unit_devlab_ch552_multiprotocol_programmer_module/software/sphinx/src/source/1_2_0_about.rst

 Sections GPIO Pin Distribution
 ------------------------------

-The CH552 USB Multi-Protocol Programmer features a set of GPIO pins that can be configured for various protocols, including JTAG, SWD, and ISP.
+The Multi-Protocol Programmer features a set of GPIO pins that can be configured for various protocols, including JTAG, SWD, and ISP.
 These GPIOs are mapped to specific functions in the firmware, allowing users to adapt the programmer for different applications.

 The GPIO pin distribution is defined within the CH552 firmware, supporting flexible assignment for various protocols.
 The firmware configures the specific mapping of GPIOs to protocols, such as SPI, JTAG, or SWD, based on the loaded configuration.
 Users can alter the pin distribution by modifying the firmware source code to suit their application requirements.